encukou/abi3/PEP.rst

 Below is the initial proposal for the checklist.
 (After the PEP is accepted, see the Devguide for the current version.)

-Note that the checklist applies to new additions; not the existing limited API.
+Note that the checklist applies to new changes; several items in the *existing* limited API are grandfathered and couldn't be added today.

 Design considerations: